wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

 ---
 layout: post
 title: "What is the big deal about Enterprise software?"
-excerpt: "There are several (overlapping) ones.
-Collect them all!"
+excerpt: "Multi-dimensional vendors capture the prize"
-tags: [security, certs]
+tags: [security, analytics]
 date: "2021-04-08"
 file: "enterprise-software"
 image: